farhannadim14/farhannadim14/README.md

 ##  I am a University Student.
 Pursuing B.Tech in Information Technology

 - 🔭 I’m currently working on Cloud computing , databases and Django.
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning C++ and DSA
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/farhan-nadim-3b59b8211/)
 - ⚡ Fun fact: I like Python